cormullion/Karnak.jl/docs/src/basics.md

 end 600 300
 ```

 This is one of the many ways this graph can be represented visually.
 The coordinates of the vertices when drawn here are _not_ part of the graph's definition.
-The default styling uses the current Luxor color, with small circles marking the vertex positions. `drawgraph()` places graphics for the graph on the current Luxor drawing.
+The default styling uses the current Luxor color, with small circles marking the vertex positions. `drawgraph()` places the graphics for the graph on the current Luxor drawing.

 ## Undirected and directed graphs

 We'll meet two main types of graph, **undirected** and **directed**.
-In our undirected graph `g` above, vertex 1 and vertex 2 are neighbors, connected by an edge, but there's no way to specify or see a direction for that connection.
+In our undirected graph `g` above, vertex 1 and vertex 2 are _neighbors_, connected with an edge, but there's no way to specify or see a direction for that connection.
 For example, if the graph was modelling people making financial transactions, we couldn't tell whether the person at vertex 1 sent money to the person at vertex 2, or received money from them.

 In Graphs.jl, we can create directed graphs with `DiGraph()` (also `SimpleDiGraph()`).